ng-Classic/ng-classic/aio/content/guide/update-to-version-15.md

 #### Stack traces are more helpful

-Angular Classicv15 makes debugging Angular Classicapplications easier with cleaner stack traces.
+Angular Classic v15 makes debugging Angular Classic applications easier with cleaner stack traces.
-Angular Classicworked with Google Chrome developers to present stack traces that show more of your application's code and less from the libraries it calls.
+Angular Classic worked with Google Chrome developers to present stack traces that show more of your application's code and less from the libraries it calls.

 For more information about the Chrome DevTools and Angular's support for the cleaner stack traces, see [Modern web debugging in Chrome DevTools](https://developer.chrome.com/blog/devtools-modern-web-debugging/).